Sawpit Bluff, Florida

-Sawpit Bluff was a small settlement in East Florida during the American Revolutionary War, on the site of a plantation at the mouth of Sawpit Creek where it discharges into Nassau Sound opposite the south end of Amelia Island.
+Sawpit Bluff was a small settlement in East Florida during the American Revolutionary War on the site of a plantation at the mouth of Sawpit Creek where it discharges into Nassau Sound opposite the south end of Amelia Island.
 It was the location of a proposed rendezvous between mounted militia from Sunbury, Georgia and Continental troops under the command of Lt.
 Col. Samuel Elbert during the second invasion of Florida in May 1777.

 Around 1809, Capt.
 James Smith (father of Mary Martha Reid, wife of Robert R. Reid, a territorial governor of Florida) built a plantation at Sawpit Bluff, called by the Spanish Barranco de Aserradero (roughly, "Sawmill Bluff").
+Plantations in Spanish Florida depended on the forced labor of enslaved persons of African descent.

 The site is located at the mouth of the Nassau River in present-day Duval County, Florida.

 History

-Second Invasion of East Florida by Georgian Patriots
+Second invasion of East Florida by Georgian "Patriots"

 Almost immediately upon the signing of the United States Declaration of Independence on July 4, 1776, hostilities began between British loyalists in Florida and Patriots loyal to the new nation to the north.
 The British spent the remainder of 1776 deflecting Patriot raids from the Georgia side of the St. Marys.
 In the Spring of 1777, British forces pushed across the St. Marys River, capturing Fort McIntosh on the Satilla River, and raiding Georgia farms for some 2000 head of cattle.

 The American response was swift: an invasion of St. Augustine was planned, and Patriot forces began moving south.
 Lt.
 Col. Samuel Elbert and 400 Continental troops were to rendezvous with Col. John Baker and his force of about 100 Georgia cavalry militia on May 12 for the march south to St. Augustine.

 The expedition left Sunbury on May 1.
-Baker's cavalry rode overland via the King's Road while Elbert's Continentals sailed down the inland waterway with the expectation of meeting at Sawpit Bluff, near the mouth of the Nassau River.
-Baker crossed the St. Marys River and advanced toward Sawpit Bluff, reaching it on May 12 and finding that Elbert had not yet arrived.
+Baker's cavalry rode overland via the King's Road while Elbert's Continentals sailed down the inland waterway with the expectation of meeting at Sawpit Bluff, near the mouth of the Nassau River at the north end of what is now Black Hammock Island.
+Although rivers swollen with spring floods hindered the advance of Baker's force, they crossed the St. Marys River and were able to reach Sawpit Bluff on May 12 finding that Elbert had not yet arrived.
 He and his men encamped there for the next three days, and made several raids on habitations between the Nassau and Trout Rivers.
 The flotilla, under the command of Commodore Oliver Bowen, had been delayed by contrary winds, and did not reach Amelia Island until May 18.